 It takes time to adjust California’s labor and employment laws to eradicate the pervasive problem that had been normalized and ignored for decades, and a new set of laws effective on January 1, 2019, are a reflection of how lawmakers are trying to punish for and prevent sexual harassment at work.

 Interestingly, these are also some of the last acts signed by outgoing California Governor Jerry Brown, who left office on Jan.
 7, 2019.
-We asked our sexual harassment lawyer Los Angeles from Rager Law Firm to do a roundup of new California labor laws in 2019 that address sexual harassment in the workplace.
+We asked our sexual harassment lawyer Los Angeles from Rager & Yoon – Employment Lawyers to do a roundup of new California labor laws in 2019 that address sexual harassment in the workplace.

-Starting from 2019, employees will regain their right to testify regarding sexual harassment.
-The new law, AB 3109, nullifies any provision or term in a settlement agreement that waives the victim’s right to testify in an administrative, legislative or judicial proceeding about acts of sexual harassment or sexual assault.
-The term or provision is nullified if the testimony is requested in a court order, subpoena or written request from an administrative agency.
+- Starting in 2019, employees will regain their right to testify regarding sexual harassment.
+The new law, AB 3109, nullifies any provision or term in a settlement agreement that waives the victim’s right to testify in an administrative, legislative, or judicial proceeding about acts of sexual harassment or sexual assault.
+The term or provision is nullified if the testimony is requested in a court order, subpoena, or written request from an administrative agency.

 As you can see, California is making giant strides in eradicating the problem of sexual harassment from workplaces and protecting the rights of employees.
-Still, if you have been sexually harassed in the workplace in 2019, do not hesitate to speak to our Los Angeles sexual harassment attorney at Rager Law Firm.
+Still, if you have been sexually harassed in the workplace in 2019, do not hesitate to speak to our Los Angeles sexual harassment attorney at Rager & Yoon – Employment Lawyers.
 Schedule a free consultation by calling at 310-527-6994.

 The popular online magazine Huffpost often features stories from individuals who’ve had various types of unique life experiences.
 Recently, HuffPost...